lysakowski-art/n_crux_api/README.md

 ## PROJECT DESCRIPTION

 ### Purpose
-Crux of Poland app is to enable the recording and organization of polish climbing routes by the members of comunity.
+Crux of Poland app enable to the recording and organization of polish climbing routes by the members of comunity.

 ### Features